shallowsmith/hydro_sense/microcontroller/doc/GPIO_GUIDE.md

 The `RPi.GPIO` library is the standard library for Raspberry Pi GPIO access in Python.

+Note: `RPi.GPIO` is a Raspberry Pi exclusive library.
+So we will implement a cross-development environment where we **develop on computer, transfer to pi, test on pi, and run on pi**.

 Here's a basic guide on how to use its syntax:

 ### 1. Importing the Library